Vegan B12

 - Why is vitamin B12 important?
 It prevents anemia and keeps our nervous system healthy.
 A lack of vitamin B12 may lead to nerve and brain damage.

 - So, how can we get vitamin B12?
-The only reliable source of B12 in a vegan diet is a supplement, produced from those same bacteria (don’t worry; B12 supplements are not animal by-products).
-It is best to use a sublingual B12 supplement and not rely on multivitamins that contain b12, because their dosage is typically too small.
-Contrary to rumors that are being spread on Facebook and all over the internet, it is *impossible* to get B12 via spirulina, fermented foods, nutritional yeast, or any other plant-based food.
+The only reliable source of B12 in a vegan diet is a supplement, produced from those same bacteria (don’t worry, B12 supplements are not animal by-products).
+It is best to use a sublingual B12 supplement and not rely on multivitamins that contain B12, because their dosage is typically too small.
+Contrary to myths and rumors, it is *impossible* to get B12 via spirulina, fermented foods, unfortified nutritional yeast, or any other plant-based foods that are not fortified with B12.

 - Which type of supplement is best?
 All the supplements on the market are suitable, and they all typically contain high dosages of the vitamin (500-5000 mcg) because of its complex absorption mechanism.